astromitts/django-session-manager/README.md

 It can generate login tokens for passwordless logins and password reset tokens.

-It does not include any email functionality for automated support emails for login or reset tokens.
+It relies on Send Grid to send emails to users giving them registration or login credentials.

 Extend or override the template files to customize.